It is not enough time to visit Canada, even if you come here for a few months each year. The country has such a vast territory and a striking variety!

 From Winnipeg to Regina (Saskatchewan) it takes 8 hours.
 Probably it was in Regina where I first felt insecure in Canada.

 You can drive for several hours on the highway, and the landscape will not change at all!
-In fact, Saskatchewan, and in particular, some of smaller cities (for example, Regina), are a very criminal state.
+In fact, Saskatchewan, and in particular, some smaller cities (for example, Regina), are a very criminal state.
 Many Indians live here, they often shout on the streets, start a fight, and sometimes (rarely) even shoot.
-The fact is that the Indians can carry weapons without having special permissions.
+The fact is that the Indians can carry weapons without having special permission.

 In general, probably more than half of Canadians in the central regions have weapons, as mentioned earlier, their favorite thing is to shoot.